 - 1/2 teaspoon cumin, optional

 - 2 pounds (907 grams) of skinless, boneless chicken breast

 - sliced onions and peppers if pan frying, optional

 - Slice the chicken breasts in half lengthwise to make two thinner chicken breast cutlets.

-- Combine all the ingredients except the onions and peppers in a Ziploc bag and marinade the chicken overnight.
+- Combine all the ingredients except the peppers in a Ziploc bag and marinade the chicken overnight.
 If you're really in a rush, marinade for at least three hours.

 - After the chicken is cooked, remove to a plate and cover.
-Add the sliced onions and peppers to the pan and pour the chicken marinade over them and stir.
+Add the sliced onions, marinade and peppers to the pan and stir.

 - Turn heat to high and cook for about 5 minutes or until they're cooked enough for your liking.